Coherent sheaves on surfaces, COHAs and deformed $W_{1+\infty}$-algebras: Introduction

 The main object of study of this paper is the COHA of the category of zero-dimensional coherent sheaves on a smooth surface $S$.
-Such COHAs were previously considered in \cite{Minets}, \cite{KV} and, in the $K$-theoretical context, in \cite{Zhao} and \cite{NegutShuffle}, where quadratic relations (of Ding-Iohara type) between degree one generators were found and actions on smooth moduli spaces were constructed.
+Such COHAs were previously considered in \cite{Minets}, \cite{KV} and, in the $K$-theoretical context, in \cite{Zhao} and \cite{NegutShuffle}, where quadratic relations of Ding-Iohara type between degree one generators were found and actions on smooth moduli spaces were constructed.
 Here, we focus on the Borel-Moore homology COHA and fully determine this COHA under the assumption that $S$ has a pure cohomology.
-As far as we are aware, the only case in which this COHA was fully determined before was $S=\mathbb{A}^2$ with a torus action, see \cite{Davison22}, \cite{SVIHES}.
+Our method does not presuppose that $S$ is toric, or rely on localisation techniques.
+As far as we are aware, the only case in which such a COHA was fully determined before was $S=\mathbb{A}^2$ with a torus action, see \cite{Davison22}, \cite{SVIHES}.